-Picurís Pueblo has controlling interest in this handsome Pueblo-style three-story hotel on the Railyard District's edge and a 15-minute walk from the Plaza.
-The light, airy rooms and suites are traditional Southwestern, with locally handmade furniture, wooden blinds, and Pueblo paintings; many have balconies.
+Picurís Pueblo has controlling interest in this handsome Pueblo Revival–style three-story hotel on the Railyard District's edge and a 15-minute walk from the Plaza.
+The property has two distinct sections, the original main building with light, airy rooms and suites done in traditional Southwestern style, and the posh Hacienda wing, which has 35 spacious, opulent suites with professional butler service--it's a favorite lodging of visiting celebs and dignitaries.
 The hotel gift shop, Santa Fe's only tribally owned store, has lower prices than many nearby retail stores.
-Informal talks about Native American history and culture are held in the lobby, and Native American dances take place May through October.
+Informal talks about Native American history and culture are held in the lobby, and Native American dances take place seasonally.